Skip to main content

 CoreFolioHIPAA

-HIPAA and multi-factor authentication: what the 2026 rule means for small practices
+HIPAA and multi-factor authentication: what the proposed Security Rule update means for small practices

 In 2013, when the current rule was published, MFA was a significant operational burden.
 Passwords plus a hardware token or a callback phone system were the typical options.
 "Too burdensome for a five-person practice" was arguably a reasonable position.